Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 Call 1300 24 23 22

-Explores the symptoms, reveals the signs and see treatment options for new dads navigating this challenging emotional terrain.
+Explore the symptoms, reveals the signs and see treatment options for new dads navigating these challenging emotional waters.

-We need to talk more about male postpartum depression & anxiety disorders
+Hey dad!
+We need to talk about male postpartum depression.

 And while it might seem like things will get better when the baby is sleeping more, or your partner is less exhausted, or work lets up a bit, you might find that things get a lot worse.
 If your car started making noises and the engine overheating, you wouldn’t expect to solve that by driving it harder on rough roads.
 So don’t do that to yourself, either.
 Do some maintenance work on your mental health before you burn out your own engine.